-Oncolytic Adenovirus Armed with T-Cell Stimulator
+DNAtrix is Advancing an Oncolytic Adenovirus Armed with the T-Cell Co-stimulator OX40 Ligand

-Extensive preclinical data show that DNX-2440 triggers an antitumor immune response, tumor-specific immune memory, and an abscopal effect (shrinking of an untreated tumor distant from the treated tumor) leading to prolonged survival in difficult-to-treat models of cancer, including gliomas, melanomas, breast, and lung cancers.
-DNX-2440 recently entered the clinic to treat cancers with high unmet medical need.
+Extensive preclinical data show that DNX-2440 triggers an antitumor immune response, tumor-specific immune memory, and an abscopal effect (shrinking of an untreated tumor distant from the treated tumor) leading to prolonged survival in preclinical models of cancer, including gliomas, melanomas, breast, and lung cancers.
+DNX-2440 recently entered the clinic to treat patients with liver metastasis.